 If your device has a built-in browser, first connect to wifi or a wired connection, then open your browser to any web address.
 You should be immediately sent to the registration page.
 Check the box to accept the “Acceptable Use Policy,” and then enter your Carthage username and password.
 Registrations are valid for 365 days.
 Once you have registered your device, you can use the internet on campus.

 REGISTERING DEVICES WITHOUT BROWSERS

-If your device does not have a browser, you will need to register it manually using another computer or device that already has network access.
+If your device does not have a browser, you must register it manually using another computer or device that already has network access.
 If you are trying to connect a Chromecast please consult this guide.
-If you are still having trouble, please send an email to email@example.com.
+If you are still having trouble, please send an email to firstname.lastname@example.org.

 Follow these steps:

 - Visit the Carthage Network Access form (connect.carthage.edu)

 - Read the “Acceptable Use Policy” and click the box next to “I accept the terms.”